mmalecki/hock/README.md

 ## Overview

 Hock is an HTTP mocking server with an API designed to closely match that of Nock.
-The key difference between Nock and Hock is that nock works by overriding http.clientRequest, allowing requests to be intercepted before they go over the wire.
+The key difference between Nock and Hock is that nock works by overriding `http.clientRequest`, allowing requests to be intercepted before they go over the wire.

-Nock is designed as a fully functioning HTTP service.
+Hock is designed as a fully functioning HTTP service.
 You enqueue requests and responses in a similar fashion to Nock:

 ```Javascript